 4. External Hybrid Events

 These events are held for those outside of your organization.
 They can be user conferences or industry conferences.
-These events require higher levels of video production so that virtual attendees are provided a similar quality to in-person attendees.
+These events require higher levels of video production so that virtual attendees are provided with a quality similar to that of in-person attendees.
 These events allow attendees who are unable to travel to the event to participate and learn.
 It is challenging to provide the same value at external hybrid events, as in-person attendees are able to network more freely and engage easily with content than those attending virtually.

 5. Virtual Exhibitions